Boltzmann machine learning and regularization methods for inferring evolutionary fields and couplings from a multiple sequence alignment: Introduction

 \ifdefined\NAG The NAG method is not a per-parameter learning rate method and employs a stepsize that is proportional to the partial derivative in common with the ModAdam.
 As a result, the fields and couplings inferred by the NAG almost coincide with those by the ModAdam.
 However, the sample and ensemble averages of evolutionary energy converge a little higher values in the NAG than in the ModAdam, indicating that the fields and couplings are slightly more optimized by the ModAdam. \fi

 The Adam method as well as $L_2$ regularization is not appropriate to the present Potts problem, because residue-residue interactions in proteins are very sparse.
-On the other hand, the RPROP-LR appears to be inferior to the ModAdam \ifdefined\NAG and NAG \fi with respect to the quality of inferred interactions, although it quickly converges and infers couplings similar to those by ModAdam, In addition, the Adam and RPROP-LR cannot be used with the soft-thresholding function for fast convergence in the group $L_1$ regularization, because they are per-parameter adaptive learning rate methods; see \Eq{\EQdefGammaij}.
-Thus, the ModAdam method is \ifdefined\NAG \else invented and \fi employed in the following; see \SecParamUpdates.
+On the other hand, the RPROP-LR appears to be inferior to the ModAdam \ifdefined\NAG and NAG \fi with respect to the quality of inferred interactions, although it quickly converges and infers couplings similar to those by ModAdam\RED{.} \RED{Thus}, the ModAdam method is \ifdefined\NAG \else invented and \fi employed in the following; see \SecParamUpdates.

 \FigureInText{

 }

 \TCBB{ \SUBSECTION{Dependences of Inferred Parameters on the Regularization Models: the Effects of the Group $L_1$ Regularization} }{ \SUBSECTION{Dependences of inferred parameters on the regularization models: the effects of the group $L_1$ regularization} }